comparison

 Is JEPI better than selling your own covered calls?

 Only on a pre-tax, effort-adjusted basis for small accounts or time-constrained investors.
-On an after-tax, full-control basis with a portfolio of $25k+, DIY covered calls historically beat JEPI by 1–4% annualized depending on strike discipline and underlying selection.
+On an after-tax, full-control basis with a portfolio of $25k or more, running your own covered calls has historically beaten JEPI by roughly 1–4% annualized, depending on strike discipline and underlying selection.

 Why does QYLD always seem to lose money long-term?

 QYLD sells at-the-money calls on 100% of the Nasdaq-100.
-In a rising market, the calls are assigned and the fund participates in essentially zero of the upside, while still owning 100% of the downside.
-The high distribution comes at the cost of structural capital decay.
+In a rising market the calls are assigned and the fund participates in almost none of the upside while still owning all of the downside.
+The high distribution yield comes at the cost of structural capital decay over time.

 Can I write covered calls on JEPI or QYLD?

-Technically yes (they trade options), but premium is thin because the underlying is already short volatility.
-You're selling calls on a basket that's already had most of its vol harvested.
-Not recommended.
+Technically yes — they trade options — but the premium is thin because the underlying basket is already short volatility.
+You would be selling calls on a portfolio that has already had most of its volatility harvested, so it is generally not worth it.

 What's the best alternative to JEPI?

-For DIY income investors, the best "alternative to JEPI" is JEPI itself plus a sleeve of self-managed covered calls and cash-secured puts on 5–10 large-cap names you actually want to own.
-See our list of best stocks for covered calls.
+For DIY income investors, the best alternative to JEPI is often JEPI itself as a core holding plus a sleeve of self-managed covered calls and cash-secured puts on 5–10 large-cap names you actually want to own.
+That captures the after-tax outperformance while keeping the operational simplicity of a fund for the core.